openforis/sepal-doc/docs/source/setup/presentation.rst

 At the lower left is the red :code:`Tasks` tab.
 Clicking on this brings up a list of currently running tasks.

-**Account Information** can be found in the bottom right of the webpage by clicking the button that shows your username.
+**Account Information** can be found in the bottom right of the web-page by clicking the button that shows your username.
 This opens an overlay that displays important user account information.

 You can edit your user account info, including Name, Password, Email and Organization here.
 Click :code:`Save` to make those changes permanent.